xerial-games/marketplace-web3-sdk/README.md

 ## Wallet interaction

-To interact with the `Xerial Wallet` you need to send `MATIC` or `USDC` to your address.
-At the moment it is manual process.
+To interact with the `Xerial Wallet` and tokens, you can buy `MATIC` with fiat money through our service.

-`Coming soon`: we are in the process of adding payment gateways that allow the user to buy any currency through any `TDC, Banks and/or Neobanks`.
+You can pay with TDC, banks, neobanks and more!

 ## Blockchain features